 Tools of the Technocracy: #1 Digital Currency

 Digital currency is what makes online commerce work so well.
-The trouble is that as the internet has invaded more and more into our lives it has given the digital financial complex more and more power.
+The trouble is that as the internet has invaded our lives, it has given the digital financial complex more and more power.
 This is the foundation of a “social credit system” that aims to control every aspect of your life.
 Having the “right” social attitudes or behavior will not be enough to endure this.
 The game is total control and the prize is all your time and assets.

-The first thing to be surrendered by these digital financial tools was privacy.
-Having access to transaction data gives those collecting the information a great deal of information about you.
+The first thing to be surrendered to these digital financial tools was privacy.
+Having access to transaction data tells those collecting the information a great deal about you.
 It is trivial to glean travel patterns, interests, and all sorts of details about your life if they can catalogue your transactions.
 It is near impossible to keep your financial information private when operating through these services.

 People assume that financial institutions will only intervene in the most egregious of circumstances.
 Under the guise of stopping terrorism, hate and criminal activity the financial sector has acquired the power to be the arbiter of online commerce.
 Large institutions are only getting started abusing this power to micro-manage more and more economic activity.

 This censorship, even when used for so-called “benign” purposes, distorts market incentives.
 At minimum, there will be chilling effects and perverse incentives created by these interventions.
-As these measures accelerate it makes trust a fading memory.
+As these measures accelerate, trust becomes a fading memory.